nicolas-forquet/elan/README.md

 - `Longitudinal sewer profile` to better visualize sewer pre-sizing

-- `Create a scenario` to create a scenario item that can be further compare to others
+- `Create a scenario` to create a scenario item that can be further compared to others

 And customized plots to better compare presized treatment train options.